 Although I have a yearly National Park’s pass it appeared that you didn’t need to stop and buy one as you entered Banff National Park.
 To do so would involve crossing many lanes of traffic.
 If you started in Banff you would absolutely need to have a park’s pass.

-Parts of the trail have been repaved after being destroyed by floods in June 2013.
+Parts of the trail were repaved after being destroyed by floods in June 2013.
 The trail is in excellent shape.
+At the Canmore end you’ll find bike tools if you need to make any minor repairs.

 My preconception of the Banff Legacy Trail was very different from the reality